by Robin Taubenfeld

 We made it to Stanage Bay though we didn’t venture on to the actual beaches used by the military.
 We heard Darambal stories of birth and connection – and disconnection.
 We met settlers, tourists and fisher people.
 We are trying to understand what it would take to give this land, these waters a voice.

 We are currently in the process of developing new tools, including a visual artefact or set of artefacts, exploring the natural beauty and intrinsic value of Shoalwater Bay.
-We are working closely with First Nations friends to find new ways of speaking about and connecting to the issues which will provide greater long-term support for the process of decolonisation – affording Darambal people access to their land and standing alongside them to protect it.
+We are working closely with First Nations friends to find new ways of speaking about and connecting to the issues which will provide greater long-term support for the process of decolonisation – affording Darambal people, and people like them, access to their land and control over it and ways for us to stand alongside them to protect it.